ibm-cloud-docs/containers/cs_app_knative.md

    ```
    {: pre}

 2. Reference your secret or config map as a Kubernetes volume in your Knative service.
-To share secrets and config maps across Knative services, mount the volume to every service that must access the data.
+To share secrets and config maps across Knative services, mount the volume to every Knative service that must access the data.

    Example YAML file for mounting a secret:
    ```